Wondering how you can check the CPU and HDD temperature in Ubuntu and other Linux on your desktop or laptop? Here’s a quick guide.

 sudo apt install psensor

 pacman -S psensor

-So, these are some ways with which you can monitor CPU, GPU or HDD temperature in your Ubuntu and other Linux systems.
-Let me know if you know any other ways to find these out using the comment box below.
+So, these are some ways in which you can monitor CPU, GPU or HDD temperature in your Ubuntu and other Linux systems.
+Let me know if you know of any other ways to find these out using the comment box below.